formicant/soldering-iron/README.md

 ### Timing

-If the active mode is switched on for `off_time2` (1 min), the controller automatically switches to the passive mode.
+If the active mode is switched on for `off_time2` (3 min) of , the controller automatically switches to the passive mode.
+(The first time after switching on, the time interval is larger by `warm_up_time` (2 min).)

 The red active mode LED starts flashing  after `warn_time1` (5 s before mode switching).

 If the passive mode is switched on for `off_time`` (5 min), the controller automatically switches off the output.

-The green passive mode LED starts flashing  after `warn_time2` (130 s before switching off).
+The yellow passive mode LED starts flashing  after `warn_time2` (10 s before switching off).

 ## Pins

-The controller uses Port B for switches 1 and 2, D6 for switch 3, T0 external timer pin (D5) for sync pulses, and OC0B pin (D4) for PWM output.
+The controller uses Port B for switches 1 and 2, D6 for the button, T0 external timer pin (D5) for sync pulses, and OC0B pin (D4) for PWM output.

 ```
                    ATTiny 2313